9 min read

 Crawling in the Tillamook Forest OHV trails near Browns Camp, Oregon

 Overall, I'm glad I got this Jeep and I've had a ton of fun in it and I have lots of trips planned ahead.
-I'm also keeping it long term since it's completely personalized to how I use it.
+I'm also keeping it long term since it's completely personalized for how I use it and would be difficult to sell to anyone else.